 Here are some wrenches that I often must remove from my gears:

 - Multiple pet appointments.
-Do the same thing as above but for three dogs of all the same breed in the same room
+Like the "typical appointment" above but for three dogs of all the same breed in the same room.

-- The owner has far more concerns than they told me or reception about
+- The owner has far more concerns than they told me or the receptionist about.

 Once I get to lunch, I either take a break from the hospital and get outside, or I eat through my lunch to catch up with the day.

-Alright, the next appointment is an outcall euthanasia.
-I would gather all the supplies between appointments earlier in the day.
+2. Sometimes the next appointment is an outcall euthanasia.
+So between appointments earlier in the day, I gather all the supplies.

 Outcall Euthanasia Supplies